p2docs/p2docs.github.io/page/index.md

 Just start typing and be taken to the object of your intrigue!
 In theory anyways, in practice a lot of the content isn't quite cooked yet.

 But you can help!
-[Contribute on GitHub!](https://github.com/p2docs/p2docs.github.io)
+[Contribute on GitHub!](https://github.com/p2docs/p2docs.github.io) File an issue if you think something needs to be improved or try your own hand and file a PR.

 ## What's a Propeller 2?